Superman (Kingdom Come)

-The Superman of Kingdom Come (usually referred to as Kingdom Come Superman) is a fictional character, an alternate version of Superman in the DC Comics universe.
+The Superman of Kingdom Come (usually referred to as Kingdom Come Superman) is a fictional superhero, an alternate version of Superman in the DC Comics universe.
 First introduced in Kingdom Come #1 (May 1996), Kingdom Come Superman was created by Mark Waid and Alex Ross.
 The character was loosely adapted in the Arrowverse crossover "Crisis on Infinite Earths", portrayed by Brandon Routh.

 Publication history

 The Superman of Kingdom Come first appeared as the main character of the 1996 Elseworlds miniseries Kingdom Come written by Mark Waid and Alex Ross with art by Ross, set in the future of the DC Universe.
 In 1999, The Kingdom, a sequel to Kingdom Come written by Waid but without the involvement of Ross, was published.
 This series again featured this version of Superman as a central character.
 In 52 #52, the Kingdom Come universe is shown in the DC Multiverse as becoming, for the first time, a part of the mainstream DC continuity.
 Starting with Justice Society of America #9, Kingdom Come Superman appears as a member of the Justice Society of America.
 The character also received a solo one-shot, Justice Society of America: Kingdom Come Special: Superman.